 There are various ways to boost efficiency that also boost productivity: investing in improvements in the manufacturing line and those responsible for it.
 Design for Six Sigma was introduced to ensure processes are designed to be efficient and successful from the initial design stage.
 You may have heard the statement that you cannot build quality into a poor design and it is very true.

 Finding a steady balance between productivity and efficiency is crucial to making your manufacturing company function at its best.
 Emphasizing one over the other is a dangerous game to play.
 Imagine ignoring the quality output of your items just to simply churn out enough to meet the demand, only to realize that quality is poor?
-Now you have lost money and the trust of your consumers.
-Can anyone say Samsung Note 7?
+Now you have lost money and the trust of your consumers and you may never be able to get them back.
+It is not simply about the number of units produced or maximum production, these goods must also maintain high quality and pass customer inspection.

 Conversely, becoming strict about efficiency may result in frightening employees.
 This is where we need to be careful when implementing LEAN methodologies properly so that workers are not concerned about losing their jobs due to increased efficiencies.